 What are the responsibilities of the Courts in Norway?

-The highest instance in Norway is the Superior Court, which has jurisdiction and hears all types of cases relate to the civil law, criminal law, administrative law and constitutional law.
-The decisions taken in the lower courts can be contested in front of the Supreme Court but its main task is to ensure clarity and uniformity in lawmaking.
-That is the reason why the Supreme Court is more focused on cases which involve issues of legal principle.
-The Courts of Appeal are hearing the civil and criminal cases already heard at the district courts in criminal and civil cases.
+The highest instance in Norway is the Superior Court, which has a wide jurisdiction and hears a broad variety of cases related to the civil law, criminal law, administrative law and constitutional law.
+The decisions taken in the lower courts can be contested in front of the Supreme Court but its main task is to ensure clarity and uniformity in the law-making process.
+This is one of the reasons for which the Supreme Court focuses especially on cases which involve issues of legal principle.
+The Courts of Appeal are hearing the civil and criminal cases already heard at the district courts which could not settle the issues in question.
 The first instance courts are hearing the minor civil and criminal cases.
-Its decisions can be appealed at the Court of Appeal.
+The decisions taken in a first instance court can be appealed at the Court of Appeal.

-The cases involving the labor laws are heard by the Labor Court located in Oslo.
+The cases involving issues related to the Labor Law are heard by the Labor Court located in Oslo.
 Individuals involved in an employment dispute can seek legal assistance and representation from our team of Norwegian lawyers who has extensive experience in these types of cases.

 What are the responsibilities of the Arbitrary Court in Norway?

-The parties which have signed a special agreement related to the arbitration in commercial cases can ask for the organization of this type of judgment, considered much faster and cheaper.
-The parties can pick the place of arbitration, the arbitrators and the date the process can take place.
+The parties which have signed a special agreement related to the arbitration in commercial cases can ask for the organization of this type of judgment, which is considered to provide a much faster and cheaper resolutions to legal dispute.
+The parties can mutually agree on a place in which the arbitration to take place, as well as on the identity of the arbitrators and the date of the process.
 The costs are handled by both parties and the process cannot start if there is no valid arbitration agreement between the parties.